Arch Expander in Ottawa: Addressing Jaw Width and Dental Alignment

 Bite Resolution

-This treatment is indicated for addressing crossbites, where the upper teeth sit inside the lower teeth.
-By widening the arch, it supports more symmetrical jaw development and helps manage the clinical factors associated with uneven jaw growth.
+This treatment is commonly used to correct unilateral and bilateral posterior crossbites, including unilateral posterior crossbite cases where the upper teeth sit inside the lower teeth.
+By widening the arch, it supports more symmetrical jaw development and helps manage the clinical factors associated with uneven growth of the lower jaw.

-The Role of Jaw Structure in Dental Alignment
+The Role of Upper Jaw Structure in Dental Alignment

 Dental alignment is often influenced by the underlying jaw structure.
-If the upper arch is narrow, there may be insufficient space for permanent teeth, which can lead to dental crowding and misalignment.
+If the upper arch is narrow, there may be insufficient space for permanent teeth, and arch expansion can help address dental crowding, crossbites, and impacted teeth when lack of jaw width is part of the problem, reducing future orthodontic issues and bite problems as adult teeth come in.
 By utilizing an arch expander to manage the width of the foundation, we address the skeletal requirements of the mouth.
-This provides a functional base for further dental alignment and supports long-term oral health outcomes.
+This creates more space for teeth, improves dental alignment, and supports long-term oral health outcomes.

 Support for Nasal Airway Volume